 Professor Robert Hills

 - A comparison of individual patient data (IPD) over meta-analyses of published data, implications for clinical trial design and the utility of endpoints for early breast cancer trials.
-CRUK DPHIL SCHOLARSHIPS AVAILABLE
+CRUK STUDENTSHIP AVAILABLE

-- Predictive and prognostic factors in early breast cancer and long-term side-effects of therapy CRUK DPHIL SCHOLARSHIPS AVAILABLE
+- Assessing benefits and harms in early breast cancer: predictive and prognostic factors in early breast cancer and long-term side-effects of therapy.
+CRUK STUDENTSHIP AVAILABLE

 Professor of Medical Statistics